LouisCAD/Splitties/viewdsl/README.md

 You could rewrite them in Kotlin, but since it can be a bit time consuming, we provided a way to use them with minimal code.

-`styledV` works exactly like the first `v` overload described above, but has an additional **required** parameter: `@AttrRes styleAttr: Int`.
+`styledView` works exactly like the first `v` overload described above, but has an additional **required** parameter: `style: XmlStyle<V>`.
 Also, its first parameter is optional as long as the type parameter is specified or inferred.
 When not explicitly referencing a constructor, the "view factory" mentioned above for the second `v` overload is used, with its benefits.

+The `XmlStyle` class (which will be inline by Kotlin 1.3) has a single `Int` value.
+It also has a type parameter, that is useful for type inference.
-As you can see, it doesn't expect a style resource (e.g.
+As you can see, its constructor doesn't expect a style resource (e.g.
 `R.style.Widget.AppCompat.ActionButton`), but a theme attribute resource (e.g.
 `R.attr.Widget.AppCompat.ActionButton`).
 This is because of a limitation in Android where you can programmatically only use xml styles that are inside a theme.
-That's doesn't mean that you will have to pollute all the themes you're using with styles definitions though.
+That doesn't mean that you will have to pollute all the themes you're using with styles definitions though.

 Android allows you to combine multiple themes with the `applyStyle(…)` method